 Hong Kong and its freedom

-With Britain’s 1997 handover of Hong Kong to China, Hong Kong’s freedoms began to be repeatedly suppressed.
-This suppression has gradually intensified until finally, with Hong Kong’s pro-democracy, anti-extradition movement, the Chinese communist regime moved to implement comprehensive control over Hong Kong.
+With Britain’s 1997 handover of the city to China, the city’s freedoms began to be repeatedly suppressed.
+This suppression gradually intensified until finally, with its pro-democracy, anti-extradition movement, the Chinese communist regime moved to implement comprehensive control over Hong Kong.

 The pro-democracy camp is now suffering unprecedented suppression.
 Jimmy Lai, democracy advocate and founder of One Media, was prosecuted and recently denied bail under this newest suppression.

 Former Legislative Council member Xu Zhifeng has been forced into exile overseas, while young pro-democracy activists like Huang Zhifeng, Zhou Ting, and Lin Langyan have been jailed for taking part in the demonstrations.

 Clarisse Yeung said that, as a member of Generation Y, she has been trying to help improve the situation in Hong Kong.
 But since first running for District Council five years ago, she has seen the government’s attitude toward the District Council drastically change.

 Yeung says the change became especially evident when the District Council joined the pro-democracy camp.
 She says the city is going backward due to the government’s corruption.

 With the suppression in Hong Kong being perpetrated by both the government and the pro-China camp, Yeung believes that the pro-democracy camps’ adherence to a belief in justice is more important now than ever.
 If the pro-democracy camp gives in, she believes the government and the pro-China camp will only become even more vicious.